HOUSE CONCURRENT RESOLUTION NO. 96

 Resolved by the Legislature of West Virginia:

-That the Legislature hereby requests the Division of Highways to name a stretch of highway on West Virginia Route 62 from the New Haven corporate limit, mile point 38.43 to the intersection of County Route 12, mile point 44.57, in Mason County, West Virginia, the “Fields Brother Memorial Highway”.
+That the Legislature hereby requests the Division of Highways to name a stretch of highway on West Virginia Route 62 between Mason and to the end of New Haven, in Mason County, West Virginia The “Fields Brother Memorial Highway”.

 Further Resolved, That the Division of Highways is hereby requested to have made and be placed sign identifying the highway as the “Fields Brothers Memorial Highway”; and, be it